barbarer/class-exp/_sources/class-pnd.rst

 Practice
 -----------------------------------------------------

+Please answer
-Please answer the following problems to the best of your ability without any outside help.
-You can skip any problem that you do not feel qualified to answer or stop working on a problem after you worked on it for about five minutes without solving it.
+the following problems to the best of your ability without any outside help.
+You can stop working on a problem after you worked on it for about five minutes without solving it.

 .. selectquestion:: class-song-pnd-sq
    :fromid: Classes_Basic_Song_nd_pp